Brightify/Reactant/docs/parts/wireframe.md

 # Wireframe

-In Reactant, Wireframe is meant to handle transitions between controllers, in a way that no controller knows about other controllers.
-To learn more, head to our [architecture guide](../getting-started/architecture.md).
+In Reactant, Wireframe is meant to handle transitions between controllers, so that no controller knows about any other controllers.
+To learn more, head to our [Reactant Architecture Guide](../getting-started/architecture.md).

 To make this a little easier we include a protocol `Wireframe` with two helper methods:

 ## create

 Use create to get access to enclosing `UINavigationController` and the created controller in reaction closures you provide the controller.
-This let's you break the dependency cycle.
+This lets you break the dependency cycle.

 The `create` method has following signature: